FBI raids offices of New York City police sergeants union | Law-Order

 FBI raids offices of New York City police sergeants union

-Federal agents on Tuesday raided the offices of a New York City police union, the Sergeants Benevolent Association, and the Long Island home of its bombastic leader, who has clashed repeatedly with city officials over his incendiary tweets and hard-line tactics.
+Federal agents raided the offices Tuesday of a New York City police union, the Sergeants Benevolent Association, and the Long Island home of its bombastic leader, who has clashed with city officials over his incendiary tweets and hard-line tactics.

-An FBI spokesperson said agents were “carrying out a law enforcement action in connection with an ongoing investigation.”
-The spokesperson said he could not give details of the investigation.

 Messages seeking comment were left with Mullins and the union.